-

 Red Light and Stop Sign Tickets in New Mexico

 New Mexico drivers who run a stop sign or stop light will likely have to pay a fine.
 And a red light or stop sign violation will also add demerit points to a motorist’s driving record.
-This article gives an outline of what the law says and some of the specific consequences of a stop sign or red light ticket.

 -